Mikejo5000/vsts-docs-pr/docs/settings/work/customize-process-wit.md

 	If you don't see the custom WIT, refresh your browser to make sure it registers all the custom changes you've made.

 <a id="overview">  </a>
-## Change description, icon or color of a custom WIT
+## Change description, icon or color

 To change the description, icon or color of a custom WIT, choose Edit from the WIT context menu.